-Can Ketogenic Diet Prevent Cancer?
+Can the Ketogenic Diet Help Prevent Cancer?

 One central area of activity centers around how the ketogenic diet may help individuals diagnosed with cancer.
 The theories behind this potential health benefit are not new; they go back nearly 100 years.